bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>

 ## Quickstart with Singularity
 The recommended and simplest way to use DataCurator is via the Singularity container.
 Note: DataCurator is only supported in a command line interface of a UNIX-based system.
-This is available both on Linux, Windows (Windows subsystem for Linux), and Mac's Terminal.
+This is available both on Linux, Windows via Windows Subsystem for Linux (WSL), and Mac's Terminal.

 <a name="singularity"></a>